All Zoom Plans & Pricing

 • Free tier: Yes

-Zoom offers 4 pricing tiers: Basic, Pro, Business, Enterprise.
+Zoom offers 5 pricing tiers: Basic, Pro, Business, Business Plus, Enterprise.
 A free plan is available.
-Paid plans include Pro at $13.33/user/month, Business at $18.33/user/month.
-The Pro plan is personal use or small teams.
+Paid plans include Pro at $13.33/user/month, Business at $18.33/user/month, Business Plus at $22.49/user/month.
+The Pro plan is small teams and freelancers.

 Compared to other communication software, Zoom is positioned at the budget-friendly price point.